Infections are in the news.

 Schedule your Auburn chiropractic appointment

 with [[compayname]] today.
-Having a strong immune system may be the paramount offense against infection as no one wants
+Building a strong immune system may be the paramount offense against infection as no one wants

 to live with infection 24/7!
 Go vitamin C!
 Go vitamin D!
 Auburn